MiguelHocson/loan_performance/README.md

 4. Clean and manipulate the data in SQL
 5. Test the data with SQL
 6. Load and visualize the data in Power BI
-7. Generate the findings based on the insights
+7. Provide the analysis and recommendation based on the findings
-8. Write the documentation + commentary
+8. Write the documentation process in GitHub
 9. Publish the data to GitHub Pages